oiivantsov/transport-streaming-lakehouse/README.md

 To harness these high-volume streams, I built this project — **a unified real-time Lakehouse on open-source technologies: Kafka for ingestion, Spark for streaming and batch processing, Delta Lake + Hive for storage and catalog, Airflow for orchestration, Trino for SQL queries, and Prometheus + Grafana for monitoring**.

 As a result, this project delivers a single open-source streaming Lakehouse that provides real-time operational visibility and durable historical analytics for smarter decision-making — all without vendor lock-in.

-I also consider this project a great opportunity to deepen my knowledge of Spark and Lakehouse, and since the core technologies are the same as in Databricks, the hands-on work also gave me the confidence to prepare for and pass the [Databricks Data Engineer Associate exam](https://www.databricks.com/learn/certification/data-engineer-associate).

 ---